daisyUniverse/FxGitHub/README.md

 This server uses `carbon-now-cli` in order to create a pretty, syntax-highlighted preview image of your desired code

 There is still much work to be done!
-For example, I have yet to support sending the entire file without the L arguments, and I have not yet implemented a way to parse specific characters (this shows up as C arguments in the URL, and won't work)
+For example, I have not yet implemented a way to parse specific characters (this shows up as C arguments in the URL, and won't work)

 This is just a for-fun project, and I do not hold myself liable to keep this up and running forever